 Where the need to do so becomes evident, we will host training sessions for all staff to promote learning or understanding about specific issues related to mental health.

-Suggestions for individual, group or whole school CPD should be discussed with Mr Burrows, our CPD Coordinator, who can also highlight sources of relevant training and support for individuals as needed.
+Suggestions for individual, group or whole school CPD should be discussed with the Headteacher who can also highlight sources of relevant training and support for individuals as needed.

 11. Policy Review